kcarnold/cs344/content/units/08nlp-intro/homework.md

 - For each one, **write a quiz question**, and a correct answer about that topic.
 (You may need to review prior material to do this.)
   - Optional but encouraged: ask another student in the class your question.
 Compare your answers.
 - Aim for one question about *concepts*/*math* and one question about *implementation*/*coding*.
+- Aim for at least one question being on something that you weren't actually solid on.

+I recommend chatting in office hours about this, and sharing questions/answers before the due date.

 ## Submitting